woc-hack/tutorial/README.md

 `/da?_data/basemaps/gz/c2PtabllfPkgFullSX.s` wirt X ranging from 0
 to 127 based on the 7 bits in the first byte of the commit sha1.

-These thruMaps directories contain mappings of repositories with modules that were utilized at a given UNIX timestamp under a specific commit.
-The mappings are in c2bPtaPkgP{$LANG}.{0-31}.gz files.

 The format of each file is endoded in its name:
 ```